LolaEnBeta/ApocalypseHack/README.md

 # APOCALYPSE-HACK

 ## Description
 ApocalypseHack is a game where the player needs to survive to the zombie apocalypse.
-To do this, she/he needs to drive over the zombies that are in the road to arrive at a safety place.
-To do this, she/he needs to be careful with the obstacles that are in the road.
+To do this, the player needs to drive over the zombies that are in the road to arrive at a safety place.
+To do this, the player needs to be careful with the obstacles that are in the road.
 Every killed zombie makes your level up, but also the difficulty of the game driving faster.
-If the player collapse with an obstacle, she/he will lose one life.
+If the player collapse with an obstacle, will lose one life.
 Good luck!!